grilled-swampert/women-safety-application-version01/README.md

 To get your project up and running, follow these steps:

-1. Navigate to the Frontend Directory
+1. Navigate to the Frontend Directory:
    Open your terminal and change the directory to the frontend folder: cd frontend

-2. Install Dependencies
+2. Install Dependencies:
    Install the necessary packages by running: npm install

 3. Start the Development Server